ibm-cloud-docs/cis/managing-for-reliability.md

 any        0s;
 ```

- * To cache more, create a Page Rule set to cache everything on the desired URL (if your webserver returns a 404 when requesting this URL, we will cache this result for 5mn only).
+ * To cache more, create a Page Rule with **Cache Level** set to "Cache everything" on the desired URL (if your webserver returns a 404 when requesting this URL, we will cache this result for 5m only).

- * To avoid caching on a URL, create a Page Rule to bypass the cache.
+ * To avoid caching on a URL, create a Page Rule with **Cache Level** set to "Bypass".

  ## Forwarding URL

-To ensure that your content is always available (HA), you can set up a forwarding URL to be used in case your site is unavailable.
+To ensure that your content is always available (HA), you can create a Page Rule with the **Forwarding URL** setting to be used in case your site is unavailable.

  **Note:** When you enable a **Forwarding URL**, all of your other settings are disabled becuase you are sending all your traffic to another URL.

-### How to set up a forwarding URL
+### How to set up a Forwarding URL

- * Log into your IBM CIS account.
+ * Use the navigation menu to select Page Rules under Performance.
- * From the dropdown menu on the top left, select your domain.
+ * Create a Page Rule with the URL pattern that references your domain.
- * Select the **Page Rules** app.
+ * Add the **Forwarding URL** setting.
- * Add a new page rule, and select enable Forwarding.
+ * Select the forwarding type and enter the destination URL.
- * Enter the destination URL and select the forwarding type.
+ * Select Provision Resource.

 ### Forwarding examples: